slatedocs/slate/source/includes/_endpoint-projects.md

 ##### PUT

 Allow to make modifications to the `shoji:order` for the contained datasets.
-Only the project owner can make these changes.
+Only the project's editors can make these changes.

 Trying to include an invalid dataset or an incomplete list will return a 400 response.